 6. Long Straight Hair with Layers

 Layers are a great way to make your long, straight hair more flattering to your face shape in a subtle way.
-They start below the chin and softly graduate into longer lengths will make your face look longer and more defined – perfect for round face shapes.
+They start below the chin and softly graduate into longer lengths, making your face look longer and more defined – perfect for round face shapes.
 Layers that fall away from your face – rather than curving in – are great for softening a triangular face.
 Layers throughout your long straight hair will also help make it look thicker and less flat.

 7. Dark Green Asymmetric Straight Bob

 An asymmetric bob – also called an A-line bob or inverted bob – is a classic hairstyle that’s particularly flattering on round faces.
 Super straight and sleek hair means the graduated line of your haircut is even more visible and eye-catching.
 If you already have a sleek asymmetric bob, try shaking up the color – dark green is one of the biggest trends, and you can adapt the shade to suit your skin tone.

 8. Short Messy Straight Spiky Hair

 Short, messy spikes aren’t just for the boys!
 This textured, edgy look is a standout option for ladies with cropped, straight hair.
 Easy to style for day or night, it also works for both fine and thick hair.
-The key is to make your spikes look intentionally messy, and ‘undone’ – uniform spikes can make you look like a cartoon character!
+The key is to make your spikes look intentionally messy and ‘undone’ – uniform spikes can make you look like a cartoon character!

 9. Straight Fishtail Side Braids